binarymist/coffee/README.md

 Grinder: Mazzer Mini
 Espresso Machine: Vibiemme Domobar Super Lever (Vibiemme is the creator of the patented E-61 grouphead)

+There were many tooling steps along the way, this is a journey that keeps evolving.
+You don't need to have expensive tools in order to create great coffee in the cup.
+A great Barista with minimal tooling can create great coffee in the cup.
+The same can not be said for someone that doesn't know what they're doing but has expensive tooling.

 # [Roasting](roasting/README.md)

 * 7 minutes (second crack) should yield medium roast